Gautam29683/my-terraform-learning/README.md

 # To commiting the local change (to know, who has made the changes and for reverting the changes)
 git commit -m "commit messege"

+# Terraform initilization to download all the provider plugins to communization with the resources (add/delete/change)
+terraform plan

+# To apply all the changes in the terraform files
+terraform apply

+# To destroy all the resources created through terraform apply
+terraform destroy

 # 13 Terraform Target destroy
 terraform destroy --target <terraform_module_name>.<terraform_module_local_name>

 # 14. Validate the terraform file for configurational related error
 terraform validate

+# To match and apply all the manual changes to tfstate file
+terraform refresh